iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 > Have you stopped doing check in and chat during vaccination programme.
 Only had 2 calls in January.
 Have just installed updated app.
 My husband has had no notifications for months.<br> :date: __2021-01-20 10:29:45__

 > Impossible to get account deleted once signed up.
 Zero response from anyone at GoodSAM or RVS.<br> :date: __2021-01-20 03:49:08__

-> I have registered as a volunteer and downloaded the app and it closes as soon as I open it.
-I have uninstalled and reinstalled over 10 times and my phone is running Android 10 so should be compatible.
-Sorry I have just checked I am running Android 9, the app crashes within seconds of opening, I get a message on screen saying that the app has stopped running.<br> :date: __2021-01-19 10:59:54__

-> Not at all clear and easy to use?<br> :date: __2021-01-19 09:15:03__